Click the images to see them larger above!

 Ellie, then 22 months old, began a relapse treatment in December 2016.
 This included 28 sessions of proton radiation Monday through Friday for five and a half weeks.
 It was a lot for a little girl just under 2, but Ellie proved she’s ‘Ellie Strong!’ fighting bravely through it all.

 She finished chemotherapy in September of 2017, while also ending her first year of pre-school.
 The job she takes the most seriously is being “big sister” to her new little brother, Charlie.
-And the best news – she is 21 months cancer-free!
+And the best news – she is now two years cancer-free!